liangsongtaohit/reedsolomon/README.md

 3. CPU instruction extension(only support AVX2)
 4. unit size of concurrence
 5. size of shards
+6. speed of memory(waste so much time on read/write mem, :D )

 Example of performance on my MacBook 2014-mid(i5-4278U 2.6GHz 2 physical cores).
 The example uses 10 data with 4 parity 16MB per shards.